 6. Himalayan Yak Chews

-7. Eldon's Cow Ears
+7. Silver Spur Cow Ears

 Cow ears are inexpensive and low in calories, and they are a great daily chew that won’t contribute to unnecessary weight gain.

 8. Icelandic + Lamb Horn

-9. ValuePack Tartar Bones - small
+9. ValuePack Tartar Bones

 This is a recreational bone, so avoid letting your dog eat the whole thing.
-Your dog will enjoy cleaning off the bone, and they won’t even know that they are cleaning their teeth at the same time.
+Your dog will enjoy cleaning off the rawhide bones and leather industry, and they won’t even know that they are cleaning their teeth at the same time.